isRuslan/learn-generators/exercises/look_sync_do_async/problem.md

  - http://en.wikipedia.org/wiki/Thunk

 ## Task
 Add error handling to this boilerplate.
-Teach `run` to throw on exception and catch that in generator. `firstFile` should be `null` if it doesn't exist.
+Teach `run` to throw an exception and catch that in generator. `firstFile` should be `null` if it doesn't exist.

 **Follow this boilerplate:**